gnulnx/anouman/README.rst

 ::

-    your.site.ip.address   www.example.com   example.com
+    192.168.100.100   www.site1.com   site1.com

-**Step 10:** Now point your browser to example.com and you should see your django website.
+**Step 10:** Now point your browser to site1.com and you should see your django website.
 Enjoy.